-Around half of people with PPV have systemic involvement (i.e., other body systems are affected).
-Eye conditions such as ocular melanosis (also called ocular melanocytosis) is common.
-Ocular melanosis refers to a blue-gray pigmentation in the 'white of the eye' or sclerae.
+Around half of people with PPV have systemic involvement (i.e., body systems other than the skin are affected).
+Eye conditions such as ocular melanosis (also called ocular melanocytosis) are common.
+Ocular melanosis refers to a blue-gray pigmentation in the white of the eye (the sclerae).
 This condition often occurs along with nevus of Ota and may affect one or both eyes.
-The complications of nevus of Ota are
+Complications of nevus of Ota include

 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 These resources provide more information about this condition or associated symptoms.
 The in-depth resources contain medical and scientific language that may be hard to understand.
 You may want to review these resources with a medical professional.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.